MaxWest244/MaxWestera/README.md

 Vue.JS

 ## Projects
-ZorgApp - my very first school project & introduction to programming built in Java.
+ZorgApp - my very first school project & introduction to programming, made in Java.
 It's a command line application built for the healthcare industry

 CanvasClues - my most recent team project.
 A web based game built in Java Spring Boot & Vue.JS.
 Based on Codenames, Canvas Clues is a game made for museums to showcase art online collections in an engaging way.